Gravestone (band)

-Gravestone is a German heavy metal band, formed in 1977 as originally a progressive rock outfit, before going in to the heavy metal genre.
+Gravestone is a German heavy metal band, formed in 1977 as a progressive rock outfit, before adopting the heavy metal genre.

-Gravestone released five studio albums between 1977 and 1986 before splitting up.
-Several of the band members continued the band under the name 48 Crash.
-In 2019, the band reunited to play live shows again.
-The current line-up is the same as in 1985 (Majdan, Reinelt, Dieth, Sabisch, Imbacher).
+Gravestone released five studio albums between 1977 and 1986; they then split up.
+Several of the members continued under the name 48 Crash.
+In 2019, the band reunited to play live shows.
+The line-up is that of 1985 (Majdan, Reinelt, Dieth, Sabisch, Imbacher).